NVIDIA/NeMo-Guardrails/docs/README.md

 * [Server Guide](./user_guide/server-guide.md): General explanation for the Guardrails Servers.
 * [Interface Guide](./user_guide/server-guide.md): Learn the different ways in which to interact with the bot!

+The following guides explain in more details various specific topics:

+* [Extract User Provided Values](./user_guide/advanced/extract-user-provided-values.md): Learn how to extract user-provided values like a name, a date or a query.

 ## Architecture Guide

 This guide sheds more light on the infrastructure details and the execution flow for a query when the runtime is used: